 If a faculty member personally submits student work to Turnitin or other plagiarism detection sites, the faculty member must remove all personally identifying information from the work.
 As stated above, PII includes the student's name, social security number, and/or New York Tech Student ID number.

-If a faculty member receives information from Turnitin that leads the faculty to judge that a student has plagiarized, the faculty member must follow Academic Integrity policy or applicable departmental policy concerning academic integrity or professionalism.
+If a faculty member receives information from Turnitin that leads the faculty to judge that a student has plagiarized, the faculty member must follow the Academic Integrity policy or applicable departmental policy concerning academic integrity or professionalism.

 Faculty may not give viewing permissions to any student work containing personal identifiers to a faculty member from any other institution.
 All requests from faculty at other institutions should be forwarded to the Office of the Provost.